When we hear about cholesterol, it’s usually bad news.

 Ultimately, if you look after your body composition by staying as strong, fit and lead as you can manage via satiety and nutrient density, the rest will look after themselves.

 Cholesterol is, unfortunately, a complex topic and carries a lot of baggage.
 But to summarise:

 - Your body requires some cholesterol.
 Most of the cholesterol in your body is made in your liver.

 - While dietary cholesterol has been feared over the years, it has now been removed as a nutrient of concern due to a lack of association with heart disease.

-	- Foods that contain more cholesterol also tend to come with protein and other nutrients your body needs and creates greater satiety.
+- Foods that contain more cholesterol also tend to come with protein and other nutrients your body needs and create greater satiety.